-Comment # Dat te Received Name Category Subcategories Text (email response to John Willet) Hey John - Thanks for attending last night.
+Comment # Date Received Name Category Subcategories Text (email response to John Willet) Hey John - Thanks for attending last night.
 It was gratifying to see such a good turn out.
-The crowd really seemed to appreciate the presentation.
-Thanks for attending last night.
-It was gratifying to see such a good turn out.
-The crowd really seemed to appreciate the presentation.
-Lots of ideas in your email to give thought to, which I will.
+The crowd really seemed to appreciate the pres Lots of ideas in your email to give thought to, which I will.
 First, please read the White Paper which I have attached.
 A. The rezone we are requesting is for Rural Residential which is the most common rural zone in all of Kitsap.
 B. Our current zoning (Rural Wooded) no longer fits the conditions in North Kitsap.
 Rural Wooded was intended to help encourage lands to stay in timber production.
 This is no longer possible in North Kitsap.
-So, if the county is serious about following their own policy, they will allow us to move to Rural Residential.
+So, if the county is seriou following their own policy, they will allow us to move to Rural Residential.
 C. The GMA and Kitsap's zoning codes allow sports fields and community facilities like the Y outside UGA's.
-No rezone needed for them.
+No rezone need them.
 The White Paper articulates all of that in very great detail.
-D, Yes, the community can try to purchase the land, but if we are zoned Rural Residential, we will cluster the lots and the community will get at least 200 acres without having to raise the funds.
+D, Yes, the community can try to purchase the land, but if we are zoned Rural Residential, we will cluster the lots and the owill get at least 200 acres without having to raise the funds.
 E. Every time we present people with facts at our meetings many of them change their feelings about the project.
 Let me know your thoughts after you read the White Paper.
-Best, Raydient Jon 3 36 1/25/2024 Jon Rose (Site Specific) Reclassification Dear Kitsap County Commissioners, I am writing to express my opposal to Raydient's request to rezone their 400 acres on Bond Road to allow the number of single family residential lots to increase from 20 to 80, and the proposed sports complex, commercial zone, and increased density housing development.
-This is NOT the place for a sports complex or intense development.
-Here are my concerns: Growth Management Act: This project would create intense development in a rural area adjacent to the Port Gamble Heritage Park- disorganized sprawl that the Growth Management Act was designed to avoid.
-To promote responsible and sustainable growth, this type of dense project should be located in an urban setting with urban amenities.
-Our Rural areas are part of Kitsap's beauty and character and need to be protected.
-Permitting this rezone not only causes irreparable damage, but also sets a bad precedent for future developers who will want to follow suit.
-Traffic: Traffic infrastructure already cannot handle the existing traffic.
-There is no sensible plan to deal with the traffic added by the sports complex, commercial zone, and additional homes outside one per 20 acres.
+Best, 3( 6 1/25/2024 Jon Rose Land Use Reclass (Site Specific) Raydient Reclassification Jon Dear Kitsap County Commissioners, I am writing to express my opposal to Raydient's request to rezone their 400 acres on Bond Road to allow the number of sing sports complex, commercial zone, and increased density housing development.
+This is NOT the place for a sports complex or Here are my concerns: Growth Management Act: This project would create intense development in a rural area adjacent to the Port Gamble Heritag designed to avoid.
+To promote responsible and sustainable growth, this type of dense project should be located in an urban s and character and need to be protected.
+Permitting this rezone not only causes irreparable damage, but also sets a bad prece Traffic: Traffic infrastructure already cannot handle the existing traffic.
+There is no sensible plan to deal with the traffic added outside one per 20 acres.
 There is no public transportation to the proposed sports complex site.
-The Kingston North Kitsap Rotary itself, which supports the proposal, admits that based on a feasibility report " The biggest challenges will be wastewater and stormwater management and dealing with increased traffic by the project."
-(See https://rotaryknk.org/1892/Page/Show?ClassCode=Page&Slug=north-kitsap-sports-and-recreation-complex) Duplication of new sports centers: This proposed project is 3.8 miles from the proposed Poulsbo Event and Recreation Center (PERC), and planning for that project is already underway.
-The city of Poulsbo opposes the rezone of the Bond Road property.
-Viability of Funding: There is no confirmation that the sports complex can obtain funding for construction and ongoing maintenance including wastewater discharge and road improvements The state of the s
+The Kingston North Kitsap Re feasibility report " The biggest challenges will be wastewater and stormwater management and dealing with increased traffic https://rotaryknk.org/1892/Page/Show?ClassCode=Page&Slug=north-kitsap-sports-and-recreation-complex) Duplication of new sports centers: This proposed project is 3.8 miles from the proposed Poulsbo Event and Recreation Center Poulsbo opposes the rezone of the Bond Road property.
+Viability of Funding: There is no confirmation that the sports complex can obtain funding for construction and ongoing mainter resentation.